 The first lien debt cap in U.S. second lien financings is typically 110% to 120% of the principal amount of the loans and commitments under the first lien facilities on the closing date plus up to 120% of the principal amount of any incremental facilities (or equivalent) permitted under the first lien credit agreement on the closing date.
 The first lien debt cap is sometimes reduced by the amounts of certain reductions to the first lien commitments and funded loans (other than refinancings), e.g. mandatory prepayments.
 The first lien debt cap does not apply to hedging obligations and cash management obligations, which are generally included as first lien priority obligations without limitation (although the amounts are regulated by the covenants in the credit agreements).
 In addition, interest, fees, expenses, premiums and other amounts related to the principal amount of the first lien obligations permitted by the first lien debt cap are first lien priority obligations, but are generally not limited by the cap itself.
-The trend in U.S. second lien financings is to allow for larger first lien debt caps.
-Many borrower-friendly U.S. second lien financings now allow for unlimited first lien obligations (subject of course to any covenants restricting debt in the applicable credit agreements and other debt documents, including the second lien credit agreement).
+The trend in U.S. second lien financings is to allow for larger first lien debt caps or for the cap to not be set forth in the intercreditor agreement at all (and second lien creditors rely on their covenant protections against additional first lien debt in the second lien debt documentation).
 Additional capacity is also permitted in the case of DIP financings in the U.S. (as discussed below).

-Senior headroom is typically set at 110% of senior term debt plus revolving commitments in European second lien intercreditors, although the headroom concept is of limited relevance where (as is now common on top-tier sponsor deals) it has not been extended to cover incremental and other additional senior debt.
-Ancillary facilities that would be provided in European deals in lieu of external cash management arrangements would be naturally limited by the amount of the revolving commitments since they are made available by revolving credit facility lenders in place of their revolving commitments.
-Hedging obligations are typically unlimited but naturally constrained to a degree by the fact that most credit agreements will restrict the borrower group from entering into speculative trades.
+Senior headroom is typically set at 110% of senior term debt plus revolving commitments in traditional European second lien intercreditors, although the headroom concept is of limited relevance where (as is now common on top-tier sponsor deals) it has not been extended to cover incremental and other additional senior debt.
+Ancillary facilities that would be provided in European deals in lieu of external cash management arrangements would be naturally limited by the amount of the revolving commitments since they are made available by revolving credit facility lenders in place of their revolving commitments; however, with the increasing inclusion of separate intercreditor permissions for cash management facilities in European second lien intercreditor agreements on top-tier sponsor deals, this is of less relevance but naturally constrained by the cash management needs of the group.
+Hedging obligations are typically unlimited but naturally constrained to a degree by the fact that most credit agreements will restrict the borrower group from entering into speculative hedging.